 Contact one of our Dog Bite Lawyers in Hamilton.
 We serve Province Wide.

 Dog owner and Occupiers’ Liability Legislation can be confusing.
 If you or a loved one has been injured by a dog it is important for you to speak with a Hamilton Lawyer who specializes in dog bites and dog bite attacks.
 Hold the animal’s owner accountable for the losses and damages you’ve suffered due to his or her canine.
-Discuss your case with a Hamilton dog bite lawyer from Lalande & Company Lawyers today.
+Discuss your case with a Hamilton dog bite lawyer from Lalande Personal Injury Lawyers today.
 Just call 905-333-8888 or complete the contact form on this page to arrange a time for free consultation.